 I looked at her with almost religious awe in my eyes.
 Until twenty minutes ago, we had a dead body, a pool of blood, and tons of problems, and now there was nothing left.
 She was so impressively efficient at cleaning up after murders that I wondered if it was actually the first time she had to deal with it.

 Since I had no strength left for anything else that evening, I briskly undressed, went to the bathroom to shower the remnants of this inexplicably awful day off me, and then jumped straight into bed.
 I decided to leave the negotiations about moving back to my place for tomorrow.
-Now just wasn’t the right time for that!
+The moment just wasn’t right for that.

-For her part, Lara not only didn’t feel tired or stressed enough to go to sleep, but she even felt in the mood to watch the late-night show with David Letterman.
-Sometimes I’m truly amazed at how unconcerned and frivolous she can be!
-She found NBC, and tonight’s guest was a very weird lady who went into a lengthy analysis of the American political system.
-In particular, she wanted to know: was the US really the most advanced democracy; was it a good example for the rest of the world; was it necessary for the president to star in westerns to be a good head of state; and was it in good taste or just a disgrace that lately Americans tended to favor and vote for candidates who received regular blowjobs from their female secretaries under the desks in their offices?
+For her part, Lara not only didn’t feel tired or stressed enough to go to sleep, but she was in the mood to watch the late-night show with David Letterman.
+Sometimes, I’m amazed at how unconcerned and frivolous she can be!
+My assistant quickly found NBC, and tonight’s guest was a strange lady who went into a lengthy analysis of the American political system.
+In particular, she wanted to know: was the US really the most advanced democracy; was it a good example for the rest of the world; was it necessary for the president to star in westerns to be a good head of state; and was it good taste or just a disgrace that Americans tended to favor and vote for candidates who received regular blowjobs from their female secretaries under the desks in their offices?

 Letterman barely got the chance to say anything on his own show, and after half an hour, the guest confidently concluded that America had definitely degraded from what she remembered.
 Judging by her visual age and appearance—she looked like a bespectacled old potato in Mary Poppins clothes—I thought she probably remembered even the signing of the Declaration of Independence and the Battle of the Alamo!
 I was also sure she dreamed of banning all unauthorized sexual activities around the globe and incriminating all social events except for attending church on Sunday morning.

-At some point, I was so tired of her bullshit that I dozed off without realizing it.
+At some point, I was so tired of her bullshit that I dozed off.
 Shortly after that, though, I woke up for a moment, and while still half-asleep, I heard on the late-night newscast that John Kurvallo was running for president in the next election.
 He intended to do that as an independent candidate.
 “No shit!”
-I murmured, not entirely sure if it was real or just a dream.
+I murmured, unsure if it was real or just a dream.
 “Sandra might really become the first lady then!”

 Afterward, I finally fell asleep for the night.